Tensor Computation of Euler Characteristic Functions and Transforms: Computation of WECFs

+Thus, we have a total time and memory complexity of $ \Theta ( n k m ) = \Theta ( k m ) $ after conclusion of the for-loop.
+Finally, a cumulative sum is applied to $\diffwecfs$, taking $\Theta(m \numvals)$ time and using no additional memory.
+This results in $\Theta(m (k + \numvals))$ for \algref{WECT} as the final time and memory complexity.
 In practice, $m$ and $\numvals$ are typically held constant.
 Indeed, this is necessary to achieve consistent vectorizations of data.
-Holding $m$ and $\numvals$ constant results in a theoretically optimal final time and memory complexity of $\Theta(k)$ for \algref{WECT}.
+Holding $m$ and $\numvals$ constant results in a final time and memory complexity of~$\Theta(k)$ for \algref{WECT}.